Retirement, early retirement and work after retirement

 Considering early retirement?

 You may wish to stop work before your normal retirement date.
-Three such scenarios are considered below:
+Two such scenarios are considered below:

 You may always resign form your work at any time.
 If you are over 50 (age 55 from 6 April 2010 for members joining after 5 April 2006), you may apply to the Trustees of the scheme to receive your pension early.
 If the Trustees agree, your pensions will be reduced to reflect the early payment.